weiwenzhou/Chess/README.md

 - Movable pieces with available moves highlighted
 - Check: you can only move your king
 - Promotion: when a pawn reaches the opposite side of the board, can be "promoted" to a selected piece
-- Castling: if both the king and a rook has not taken a move yet and there is no piece between them, they can meet in the middle of their paths and swap

 ## GUI ##
 - Piece icons